Drop-downs with recipe data source

 datapills.
 This is the unique ID that corresponds to the account.
 Workato stores this value in your Workflow app's data table.

-Configure the Return data to dropdown action
+Configure the Return data to drop-down action

 Click +